salilbhadauria/scorpious/README.md

     * AWS_SECRET_ACCESS_KEY - the secret key that should be used to deploy in AWS.
     * CUSTOMER_KEY - the DC/OS enterprise key
     * DCOS_USERNAME - the username you'd like to use to login to the DC/OS cluster
-    * DCOS_PASSWORD - the password you'd like to use to login to the DC/OS cluster
+    * DCOS_PASSWORD - the password you'd like to use to login to the DC/OS cluster (avoid special characters used in bash such as "#", ";", "$", etc.)
 5. Run "docker pull deepcortex/scorpius-deploymnet:TAG" repalcing tag with the correct image tag.
 6. Run the following docker command replacing /path/to/environments with the path to the environments directory you created in step 1 and TAG with the correct version of the docker image.